AMM

 When liquidity providers wish to redeem the deposit, they must submit their LP Tokens to the liquidity pool contract, which returns tokens in the pool proportional to the share of the submitted LP Tokens.
 The LP Tokens get burnt upon redemption of the deposit.
 As LP Tokens are transferrable, they can be traded in secondary markets or used as collateral to borrow assets. it's important to keep the LP Tokens safe, as there is no way to recover your deposit without submitting them.

 Impermanent loss (IL) refers to a decrease in the net worth of LP Tokens relative to the initial deposit.
-As the AMM is designed to hold equal value of both tokens in a pool, the pool is left with more amount of tokens that have decreased in price relative to the opposite side of the pair, and less amount of tokens that have increased in price.
+As the AMM is designed to hold the equal value of both tokens in a pool, the pool is left with more amount of tokens that have decreased in price relative to the opposite side of the pair and less amount of tokens that have increased in price.
 Swap fees and liquidity staking rewards exist to mitigate the impermanent loss of liquidity providers.

 The greater the change in price, the higher the impermanent loss a liquidity provider will experience.
 The change in total equity value can be plotted on a graph, as shown below.